LandonThomp/GraphingCalculator/README.md

 It uses XAML, C#, and Python.

-Made for CS 410 class.
+Made for a CS 410 class.